ginomessmer/aspnetcore-auth-demo/README.md

 }
 ```

-- Add the `[Authorize]` attribute to your controllers or route methods:
+- Apply the `[Authorize]` attribute to your controllers or route methods:
 ```cs
 [ApiController]
 [Route("[controller]")]